BrunoDeFrias/BrunoDeFrias/README.md

 `a relentless pursuit of knowledge!` 😊

-And that's why I'm so excited :smiley: now to be a developer - with tech, `there is always something to learn!` - fueled by a deep passion for cybersecurity 🛡️.
+And that's why I'm so excited :smiley: now to be a developer - with tech, `there is always something to learn!` - fueled by a deep passion for  cybersecurity 🛡️, networks 🌐 and development ⚙️,.
 <br>
 I started my latest professional retraining with the bootcamp [Le Wagon](https://www.lewagon.com/fr/web-development-course).